vrockai/pipeline-test/docs/content.md

 ---

-## Effects of a 10-Strain Oral Probiotic on Parameters of Vaginal Health and Microbial Community: A Pilot Clinical Study.
+## Effects of a 10-Strain Oral Probiotic on Parameters of Vaginal Health and Microbial Community: A Pilot Clinical Study
- 28.01.2022, _CJ Martoni, AKS Frederiksen, A Damholt, G Leyer_

-To investigate the clinical effects of a 10-strain probiotic on parameters of vaginal health in a pilot, open label study in women with intermediate Nugent score (NS) or vaginal pH &gt;4.5.

 [Source](https://doi.org/10.2147/IJWH.S341046)

-10.2147/IJWH.S341046

 ---